So, I took the plunge and made a purchase of HR.UN as part of my 2010 TFSA contribution.

 “Steady, stable, high-quality REIT.
 Now benefited from clarification of the financing on the Bow in Calgary.
 Steady and stable yield should continue.”

-I look forward to HR.UN distributions and its growth.
+I look forward to HR.UN distributions and its growth and will continue to monitor this stock over time.